theramiyer/blog/content/posts/2020/2020-06-24-prevent-covid-19.md

 ### But I am 25, I am not at risk

-People of all ages have contracted <span class='small-caps'>COVID-19</span>.
+People of all ages have contracted {{< smallcaps "COVID-19" >}}.
 Stop listening those who tell you otherwise.

 The human immune system is immature in children, and worn out in the aged.
 Statistical observation is that the mortality rate in those under the age of 40 is less than 0.5%[^59da5d72].
 But note that this talks nothing about the rate of infection---it talks about mortality.
 Which means, if you are under 40, your likelihood of dying of the disease is less than 0.5%.
 But you are not naturally immune to the disease; you become immune after you contract it and defeat it.